 - The ladyfingers are baked in a relatively high temp (200 C / 392°F) for a short time (10-12min).
 If they are well baked, they get golden brown and only slightly deflate after removing from the oven

-2. How to make the mascarpone cream for this matcha tiramisu
+2. How to make the mascarpone cream

-- It is very important that after egg yolk and sugar fully whipped up, you wait until the mixture cools to room temperature.
+- It is very important that after egg yolk and sugar are fully whipped up, you wait until the mixture cools to room temperature.
 Do not attempt to fold mascarpone in while the mixture is still warm as it will break the mascarpone, the mixture will get runny, and you have to start again

 - After the mascarpone reached the right consistency, it’s important to fold it with egg yolk sugar mixture VERY carefully with the help of a Rubber spatula.
-The cream should stay very airy, cloud like texture
+The cream should stay very airy, cloud-like texture

 3. How to assemble the matcha tiramisu